Samsung/tizen-docs/docs/application/native/guides/device/overview.md

 - [Battery Monitor](battery-monitor.md) **in wearable applications only**

-   You can access battery usage related information for a particular application, or an available hardware resource over a certain duration of time.
+   You can access the battery usage-related information for a particular application, or an available hardware resource over a specific duration of time.

 ## Related Information
 - Dependencies